coralogix/terraform-provider-coralogix/docs/resources/dashboard.md

 Required:

 - `query` (Attributes) (see [below for nested schema](#nestedatt--layout--sections--rows--id--definition--pie_chart--query))
 - `unit` (String) The unit of the gauge.
-Can be one of ["percent" "bytes" "usd" "usd_cents" "seconds" "gbytes" "gibytes" "euro" "euro_cents" "microseconds" "milliseconds" "kbytes" "kibytes" "none" "mbytes" "bytes_iec" "mibytes"].
+Can be one of ["none" "kbytes" "mibytes" "bytes" "kibytes" "euro" "usd_cents" "usd" "microseconds" "milliseconds" "seconds" "euro_cents" "percent" "mbytes" "bytes_iec" "gbytes" "gibytes"].

 Optional:

 - `data_mode_type` (String) The data mode type.
-Can be one of ["unspecified" "archive"].
+Can be one of ["archive" "unspecified"].
 - `max` (Number)
 - `min` (Number)
 - `show_inner_arc` (Boolean)